CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

    - Total number of switches with that type of component deployed compared to the total number of switches
    - Percentage of this type with respect to all component types

-4. Change to the large size card.
-The same information is shown separated by hardware and software, and sympathetic highlighting is used to show the related component types relevant to the highlighted segment and the number of unique component types associated with this type (shown in blue here).
+4. Expand the card to display the same information separated by hardware and software:

    {{<figure src="/images/netq/inventory-switch-large-sympathetic-highlight-400.png" width="500">}}